Chart Color Schemes

 West Wallsend - Barnsley - Killingworth lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-West Wallsend-Barnsley-Killingworth's population is approximately 7,477 as of August 2025.
-Between the 2021 Census and this period, there was an increase of 223 people (3.1%), with the population being 7,254 in 2021.
-This growth can be inferred from the estimated resident population of 7,456 in June 2024 and an additional 176 validated new addresses since the Census date.
-The population density is around 103 persons per square kilometer, indicating significant space per person and potential room for further development.
-Over the past decade, ending in August 2025, West Wallsend-Barnsley-Killingworth has shown resilient growth with a compound annual growth rate of 1.4%, outperforming its SA4 region.
-Natural growth contributed approximately 82.2% to overall population gains during recent periods.
+West Wallsend-Barnsley-Killingworth's population was 7,254 as of 2021 Census.
+By Nov 2025, it is around 7,471, reflecting an increase of 217 people (3.0%).
+This change is inferred from ABS estimated resident population of 7,455 in June 2024 and additional 174 validated new addresses since Census date.
+Population density is 103 persons per square kilometer.
+Over the past decade, it has shown resilient growth with a compound annual growth rate of 1.4%, outpacing its SA4 region.
+Natural growth contributed approximately 82.2% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, an above median population growth is expected for Australia's regional areas.
-By 2041, the area is projected to expand by 1,451 persons, reflecting a total increase of 19.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
+For areas not covered, it utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Projected demographic shifts indicate an above median population growth for Australia's regional areas, with the area expected to expand by 1,451 persons to 2041 based on latest numbers, reflecting a total increase of 19.2% over 17 years.

 Frequently Asked Questions - Population